Madeleine Barclay

 First Officer Madeleine Victorine Bayard (21 February 1911 — 1 January 1943), who served as Madeleine Barclay aboard HMS Fidelity on agent-running operations into Vichy France, was a French agent of the Special Operations Executive during World War II.
 She was lost, with the rest of the crew, when the ship was sunk in 1943.

 Biography

 Madeleine Victorine Bayard was born in Paris in 1911, the daughter of Adele Suzanne Bayard (father unknown).
 There are also references to Madeleine Guesclin, a play on her surname as both du Guesclin and Bayard were famous warriors in medieval France.
 She served on the French merchant vessel Le Rhin.
 After the fall of France, in 1940, the ship escaped to Britain and was accepted for service with SOE.
 The ship was therefore re-commissioned as HMS Fidelity and the French crew inducted into the Royal Navy.
 Because members of the crew had families in occupied Europe they adopted pseudonyms, thus Madeleine Barclay.
-Barclay was the mistress of Fidelitys commanding officer, Claude Andre Michel Peri (Jack Langlais).
+Barclay was the mistress of Fidelitys commanding officer, Claude Andre Michel Peri (Jack Langlais), whom she had met in French Indo-China.